myndpm/open-source/docs/dyn-forms/intro/6-layout/README.md

 # Layout Options (Work In Progress)

 There's an open discussion about this topic [here](https://github.com/myndpm/open-source/discussions/5) to make a bigger design choice.
-Right now we are injecting CSS classes to the `dyn-factory` via `config.factory.cssClass` and we are able to build grids with some CSS toolkits.
-The factories also introduces a default class with the field name, ie: `dyn-control-firstName`.
+Right now we are injecting CSS classes to the `DynControl` via `config.cssClass` and we are able to build grids with some CSS toolkits.
+There are default classes with the field name and visibility like `dyn-control-firstName` and `dyn-hidden`.

 ## Example